BergQuester/v8tr.github.io/_drafts/2019-04-02-the-power-of-namespacing-in-swift.md

 let zeroOrOne = Int.random(in: 0...1) // error: type 'Int' has no member 'random'
 ```

-System integer type is shadowed by the local one, when the collision occurs.
 To resolve the ambiguity, the namespace must be explicitly specified:

 ```swift
 struct Int {}